Phenomenal-Cat/NewAtlantis/source/index.rst

     :margin: 0

-    New Atlantis software extensions build upon mature, open-source softwares that have already been serving the research communiy for decades.
+    New Atlantis software extensions build upon mature, open-source software that have already been serving the research community for decades.

   .. grid-item-card::